Board of Directors

 - Shannon O'Brien

 Anthony G. Nuzzo is the Chairman, President & CEO of First Commons Bank and was the Bank's Primary Organizer during its organizational phase.
-He is Chairman of the Loan Committee, Corporate Governance and Nominating Committees.
+He is Chairman of the Loan Committee and the Corporate Governance and Nominating Committee.
 He is also a member of the Investment and Asset-Liability Management Committee.
 Prior to First Commons Bank, Mr. Nuzzo started an Internet Bank for Marsh & McLennan as Chairman, President & CEO and separately, he has founded his own start-up businesses.
-His career includes running two established banks, Chemical Bank Delaware and Fidelity Trust Company.
+His career includes serving as CEO of two established banks, Chemical Bank Delaware and Fidelity Trust Company where he also became Chairman.
 He also ran small business divisions for two regional banks, Citizens and TD Banknorth.
 His career began with ten years in packaged goods marketing with Procter & Gamble and Johnson & Johnson before transitioning into financial services with American Express.
 In 2010, Mr. Nuzzo was the recipient of American Business Awards’ prestigious Stevie Award for Financial Services Executive of the Year.
 In 2012, Mr. Nuzzo released his now award-winning book, The Business PACT: Connecting Business Thinking with Daily Living.
-He is a member of the Board of Overseers at Newton-Wellesley Hospital and is a board member of the Wellesley Chamber of Commerce and the Newton Community Pride organization.
+He is a member of the Board of Overseers at Newton-Wellesley Hospital and is a Board Member of both the Wellesley Chamber of Commerce and the Newton Community Pride organization.
 He has a BA from Boston College where he graduated as a “Scholar of the College” and an MBA from Columbia University where he graduated with “The Business School Service Award.”

 Arnold D. Scott is the Vice Chairman of the Bank and Lead Outside Director.
 He was also an organizer of the Bank.
 Mr. Scott is Chairman of the Audit and Compliance Committee.
 He is Vice Chairman of the Corporate Governance and Nominating Committee.
 He is also a member of the Compensation Committee.
 He is a financial services executive who enjoyed a 32 year career with MFS Investment Management, a major US investment management firm located in Boston.
 For his last ten years at MFS, he served as a board member and management committee member.
 Mr. Scott currently serves on the boards of directors of Pneuron Corp, Sevo Nutraceuticals, Inc. and Hub Management.
 He also is active in the Boston area “angel” investing community as a member of Hub Angels, an Advisory Board Member of The Capital Network, and as an adviser to early stage companies.
 Mr. Scott received a BA from Alderson-Broaddus College and a JD from Rutgers Law School.